 Most of the holding in derivatives is to hedge liabilities or hedge exposures to reduce risk to the Fund.
 Derivatives may also be used to gain exposure to an asset class more efficiently than holding the underlying asset.
+The use of derivatives is managed in line with the investment management agreement agreed between the Fund and the various investment managers.

-i) Forward currency contracts
+Forward currency contracts

-In order to maintain appropriate diversification and to take advantage of overseas investment returns, a significant proportion of the Fund is in overseas securities.
-Consequently the Fund has a passive currency programme in place managed by the investment managers with segregated global mandates (F&C, Lazard and Wellington).
-The purpose of this is to reduce the Fund's exposure to fluctuations in exchange rates.
+In order to maintain appropriate diversification and to take advantage of overseas investment returns, a significant proportion of the Fund's quoted equity portfolio is in overseas stock markets.
+Consequently the Fund has a passive currency programme in place managed by the custodian HSBC (pertaining to funds': F&C and Lazard) and the investment fund Wellington.
+The purpose of both Mandates is to reduce the Fund's exposure to fluctuations in exchange rates.

 Forward foreign exchange contracts are disclosed in the accounts at fair value which is the gain or loss that would arise from closing out the contract at the balance sheet date by entering into an equal and opposite contract at that date.
-A breakdown of forward contracts held by the Fund as at 31 March 2014 is given below.
+A breakdown of forward contracts held by the Fund as at 31 March 2015 is given below.
 All forward contracts held by fund managers are exchange traded.